 It seems as though every time it rains in Atlanta, homeowners call about a roof repair they need because their old pipe boots have deteriorated.
-Roof penetrations are one of the weakest parts of every roofing system, and as such they are prone to leak in heavy rains.
-Read this article to learn about the common problems with pipe boots and discover some easy roof repairs you can do yourself.
-If climbing on roofs isn’t for you and you live in our service area, call us at 770-744-5992 or fill out our contact form to the right.
+Roof penetrations are one of the weakest parts of every roofing system, and as such, they are prone to leak in heavy rains.
+Read this article to learn about the common problems with pipe boots and discover some easy roof repairs you can do yourself!

 - Failed gaskets

 #1 Cause Of Roofs Leak: Failed Pipe Boot Gasket

 It never ceases to amaze me the number of roofers installing brand new “lifetime” roofs while they continue to use a pipe flashing that will last 8-10 years at most.
 I’m reminded of the old saying about a chain only being as strong as its weakest link.
 The weakest link in most roofing systems is the cheap pipe boots or flashings being installed.
 Fortunately, there are a few products on the market that can change this:

 - Lead Pipe Boots (prone to squirrel damage)

 How You Can Repair Failed Pipe Boot Gaskets